ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/lexical_variants.rst

 ClarityNLP includes a pluralizer and a verb inflector that attempts to compute the plurals and inflected forms of English words.
-The verb inflector ignores archaic forms and focuses on contemporary American English.
+The verb inflector ignores archaic forms and focuses primarily on contemporary American English.

 Plurals
 =======